Get Started with AwardcoGet a Demo

 First, Maddon is not your typical major league baseball manager.
 His unconventional recognition and appreciation methods range from hiring a magician pre-game amid a five game losing streak to bringing zoo animals into Wrigley Field to reward and motivate players during a tight divisional race.
 Maddon’s wacky and easygoing approach was the best way to appreciate and recognize his young core of players.

-Brayden King, a professor at Northwestern’s Kellogg School of Management further explains, “What Maddon wanted to do was create a culture that rewards players for good work but doesn’t limit their inventions and individuality.”
+Brayden King, a professor at Northwestern’s Kellogg School of Management, further explains, “What Maddon wanted to do was create a culture that rewards players for good work but doesn’t limit their inventions and individuality.”
 More so, Maddon's recognition tactics conveyed the trust he had with his players.
 Even after barely winning a pivotal Game 5 of the World Series, Maddon encouraged his players to stay in Chicago the next day (Halloween) and take the time to trick or treat with their families before flying to Cleveland for Game 6 and 7.
-He knew an extra workout or batting practice wasn’t what his team needed — but to relax and spend time with their families.
+He knew an extra workout or batting practice wasn’t what his team needed—they needed to relax and spend time with their loved ones.
 The players had all the tools and strategies in place for the two biggest games of their careers.

 "Awardco is a HOME RUN!
 I'll see myself out."

 So, how can you become the Joe Maddon of your organization and find recognition tactics that are unique and, more importantly, work for your team?
 Read our tips below.